xoofx/markdig/src/Markdig.Tests/Specs/PipeTableSpecs.md

 </table>
 ````````````````````````````````

-Or may be ommitted on one side:
+Or may be omitted on one side:

 ```````````````````````````````` example
 a|b|